All of the words in the book Viking Funeral are my grief therapy. Welcome to my couch.

 If you have found this blog through the hellfire valley of grief, I am with you.
-While none of us have an identical experience with grief, I have empathy for your pain and an understanding that your walk through this place will leave you changed.
+While none of us have an identical experience with grief, I have empathy for your pain and an understanding that your walk through this place will leave you forever changed.
 Our grief is as unique as our fingerprints, and none of us move through here the same way.

-I am sharing these hundreds of thousands of words because I have learned something in my grief and I know others who may be starting out on their path, may be so lost in their loss, they need what is causing their grief-the vortex of missing reciprocal love from their lost loved ones, your-lost loved one, more than anyone.
-I encourage everyone to write or talk about their loved one because it may help you.
+My writing, my grieving, my language, may not be a good fit for your tastes or lifestyle.
+I am sharing what I have learned in my grief with those who may be starting out on their path, who may be so lost in their loss, they need what is causing their grief-the black hole left by their lost loved ones, your-lost loved one, more than anyone.
+I encourage you, everyone to write or talk about their loved one because it may help more than you think.

-HIS book changed without him to write it, writing his story from my perspective has helped me in ways I couldn’t know until I was somewhere in the middle of it, and I am so grateful.
-So I am opening the doors wide to my grief with the hope that reading my love of my brother through the curse words of my grief and my often rolling of my eyes type of dark humor may help you see something in your grief that helps you.
+HIS book changed without him here to write it; writing his story from my perspective has helped me in ways I couldn’t know until I was somewhere in the middle of it, and I am so grateful I was forced from beyond the grave to do so.
+As a radical introvert, it’s a big deal to open the doors wide to my grief with the hope that reading my love for my brother through the curse words of my fucking grief and probably too soon dark humor may help you see something in your grief that helps you.

 My brother Dave embued love and gave it away freely to anyone and everyone.
-In his honor, I am giving away all these words out of love for him, out of love for my grief and what it has taught me, for love of others who I see painfully struggling in their grief, this is written from the place of love for the humanity in all of us.
+In his honor, I am giving away all these words out of love for him, out of love for my grief and what it has taught me, for love of others who I see withering in their grief; this is written from the place of love for the humanity in all of us.